Fantasy sports punishments

 The Puck Drop

 Mail the loser a real hockey puck with a custom chirp.
-It lands heavy, sits on the desk, and becomes permanent evidence.
+It lands heavy and becomes permanent evidence.

 League taco puck